davidkreitmeir/academic-kickstart/content/project/returns-to-repression/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Returns to Repression - Firm Asset Price Responses to Activist Assassinations in Resource Rich Economies"
+title: "Returns to Repression"
+subtitle: " Firm Asset Price Responses to Activist Assassinations in Resource Rich Economies - with Nathan Lane and Paul Raschky"
 summary: "How do markets respond to extra-judicial assassinations of activists in resource-rich economies?
 An event study approach."
-authors: [Nathan Lane, David Kreitmeir, Paul Raschky]
+authors:  []
 tags: []
 categories: []
 date: 2020-02-15T14:28:34+11:00